GOP steps up bid to persuade Hogan to run for Senate in Md.

 Still, his willingness to recently engage with high-profile recruiters suggests Hogan has not ruled out a Senate run.
 If he were to enter the Senate race instead, it would force Democrats to devote money and other resources in a longtime blue state at a time when they’re already bracing for a difficult campaign season across the country.

-Hogan maintained on Monday that he remains focused on his work as governor.
+Hogan maintained Tuesday that he remains focused on his work as governor.

-“While I appreciate all the encouragement and outpouring of support in Maryland and across the country, my focus continues to be on leading Maryland through the COVID-19 pandemic, continuing our economic recovery and addressing rising violent crime,” Hogan told The Associated Press.
-“As long as I have the honor to serve as governor, I’m going to give this job everything I’ve got.”
+“I don’t have a burning desire to serve in the U.S. Senate, and I do have a burning desire to continue to focus on this job completely every day, and that’s what we are doing,” Hogan said when asked about his future plans at a news conference on tax relief proposals he will be making in the state’s legislative session.

+As for a potential presidential run, Hogan said “there’s plenty of time to worry about that.”

 The recruitment effort was described by multiple people with direct knowledge of the talks.
 They requested anonymity to discuss private conversations.